gsaw01/animals/README.md

 # Animals Repository

 Welcome to the *Animals* Repository created for GIT practice.
-It contains info about three animals.
+It contains info about animals.

 1. [**Panda**](panda.md)